HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 44% of websites have good CWV on desktop.
 While this is better than mobile, the rate of improvement for desktop experiences is not as rapid as mobile, so the gap is closing.

 There are a few possible explanations for why mobile experiences tend to be worse than desktop.
 While the portability of a pocket-sized computer is a great convenience, it may have adverse effects on the user experience.
-As described in the <a hreflang="en" href="./mobile-web#mobile-performance">Mobile Web</a> chapter, the smaller form factor has an impact on the amount of processing power that can be packed in, which is further constrained by the high cost to own more powerful phones.
+As described in the [Mobile Web](./mobile-web#mobile-performance) chapter, the smaller form factor has an impact on the amount of processing power that can be packed in, which is further constrained by the high cost to own more powerful phones.
 Devices with poorer processing capabilities take longer to perform the computations needed to render a web page.
 The portability of these devices also means that they can be taken into areas with poor connectivity, which hinders websites' loading speeds.
 One final consideration is the way that developers decide how to build websites.
 Rather than creating a mobile-friendly version of the page, some websites may be serving desktop-sized images or unnecessary amounts of scripting functionality.
 All of these things put mobile users at a disadvantage compared to desktop users and may help to explain why their CWV performance is lower.

 Many more websites were assessed as having good CWV in 2022 relative to 2021.
 But how evenly distributed was that improvement across the web?